suhas-sunder/NutriFitCLI/README.md

 ### Future enhancements:
 - Can build out the application to be functional outside of a CLI for real world use cases. eg. Web or mobile application.
 - Interactive calendar, so that users can click on dates and navigate via calendar buttons or drop-downs instead of manually entering dates.
-- More intuitive navigation between menu and sections.
+- Complex activity logging with graphs and other advanced features.
+Also, more intuitive navigation between menu and sections.
 - API integration & connection to a relational database (SQL, PostgreSQL, etc.)
-- More complex activity logging with graphs and other advanced features.

 ### Application Preview (Menu(s) & Calendar output)
 <table align="center">